 In circumstances where the claim is approved, we can then provide written guarantees of payment of reasonable expenses for emergency hospitalisation that may be required while you are in the South America.

-If you have purchased Comprehensive, Essentials, Medical Only, Frequent Traveller, or Already Overseas, cover is available for your medical transfer or evacuation if you must be brought back to Australia with appropriate medical supervision.
+If you have purchased Comprehensive, Medical Only, Frequent Traveller, or Already Overseas, cover is available for your medical transfer or evacuation if you must be brought back to Australia with appropriate medical supervision.

 Cover is also available under these plans for the return to Australia of your dependants if they are left without supervision following your hospitalisation or evacuation.